EGR314-Team-304/EGR314-Team-304.github.io/Appendix-B.md

 | “The one major problem is that if the manufacturers website goes down your weather station will be offline and will not work.
 I was wondering why my weather station was getting a network error, only to discover the manufacturers website was offline.
 What weather station operates off of the manufacturer’s website and is not independent in its own operation like all others…” | Device must have independent “server” (Latent) |
 |  | Device must have reliable hardware (Latent) |
 |  | Device should withstand all conditions (Latent) |

 &nbsp;

+### Aspects (Product Requirements)
+With reviewing the user needs from the benchmarking selections, we came up with an extensive list of product requirements that the project could implement.
+Not all of them were used in the final product, but the full list of the ones made helped make this process easier.
+Here is that full list:

+> 1. **Hardware / Product Design**
+>     1. The product must be able to withstand various weather conditions.
+>     2. The product must display the information it collects.
+>     3. The product must function reliably for up to 2-3 years.
+>     4. The product must have measures in place to protect its electronics from moisture.
+>     5. The product must be made with high-quality materials for its construction.
+>     6. The product must be able to run for a long time without requiring maintenance.
+>     7. The product must have a mounting feature.
+>     8. The product must be reliable.
+>     9. The product must be able to run on batteries.
+>     10. The product must be ergonomically designed for comfort and ease of use.
+>     11. The product must be compact in size.
+>     12. The product's display must be easy to read.
+>     13. The product must clearly indicate its current state to the user.
+>     14. The product must have long-lasting battery life.
+>     15. The product's design must not restrict or limit the user's desired use of the device.
+>     16. The product must have a method for attaching or clipping it to something for easy carrying and to reduce the likelihood of losing it.
+>     17. The product must be lightweight and easy to carry.
+>     18. The product must efficiently utilize the internal space and minimize empty space inside.
+>     19. The product must provide accurate information.
+>     20. The product must be able to operate in a wide range of temperatures and climates.
+>     21. The product must be designed to be held in the hand.
+> 2. **Software / Functionality**
+>     1. The product must measure humidity.
+>     2. The product must have accurate sensors.
+>     3. The product must sense the environment.
+>     4. The product must be reliable.
+>     5. The product must have reliable results/readings.
+>     6. The product must have multiple functionalities.
+>     7. The product must have the ability to calibrate it.
+>     8. The product must have low-power consumption.
+>     9. The product must have replaceable sensors.
+>     10. The product must have sensors that are cheap to replace.
+>     11. The product must have safeguards in place to prevent picking up noise from readings while in use.
+>     12. The product must support a very high duty cycle.
+>     13. The product must have consistent readings.
+>     14. The product must have reliable hardware.
+>     15. The product must include basic features of an electronic device that all users will expect.
+>     16. The product must have a backlit display to make readings easier to see in low light conditions.
+>     17. The product’s sensors must have a way to attach it to another surface or prop to minimize noisy readings.
+> 3. **Interactivity & User Experience**
+>     1. The product must have a short set-up time.
+>     2. The product must give customers informed insights.
+>     3. The product must have a manual adjuster to calibrate sensors.
+>     4. The product must have a debugging function to test the functionality of sensors.
+>     5. The product must give users unobservable data.
+>     6. The product must be beneficial to customers' knowledge of their environment.
+>     7. The product must behave in an intuitive, easy-to-understand way.
+>     8. The product must have notification abilities.
+>     9. The product must offer a means to digitally graph readings through provided software.
+>     10. The product must have a clear user interface.
+>     11. The product must inform users of results.
+>     12. The product must save user input for settings upon power down for ease of use.
+>     13. The product must not incorporate features which the user has to 'work around' to do what they want.
+>     14. The product must have a display that is focused on its purpose with minimal other distractions.
+>     15. The product must update frequently.
+>     16. The product must have configurable auto-shutoff features.
+>     17. The product must have a strong connective signal between the indoor unit and outdoor unit for consistent readings.
+>     18. The product must have an adjustable display brightness.
+>     19. The product must have a manual sleep mode for the display that can be turned on and off when desired.
+>     20. The product must have a zero-ing feature to minimize noisy readings from using it in close proximity.
+> 4. **Customization**
+>     1. The product must respond to user inputs in real time.
+>     2. The product must be easy to use.
+>     3. The product must respond easily.
+>     4. The product must not require frequent reboots.
+>     5. The product must have an independent "server"
+>     6. The product must have a function to set the day and time.
+> 5. **Manufacturing**
+>     1. The product must be affordable in terms of construction and delivery.
+>     2. The product's documentation must be clear enough to understand the first time.
+>     3. The product must have fast customer service.
+>     4. The product must offer a feature that more affordable alternatives do not offer.
+>     5. The product must be affordable to own and maintain, not just to purchase.
+> 6. **Safety**
+>     1. The product must not cause injury to a user.
+>     2. The product must not pose a hazard to the environment.
+>     3. The product must not be designed in such a way that the user is encouraged to put
+>     themselves in danger while using it.

+&nbsp;